-An awareness of high importance of careful trial practice (e.g., preservation of error; preservation of argument; identification of critical issues; development of facts, issues and argument; offers of proof).
+An awareness of the importance of careful trial practice (e.g., preservation of error; preservation of argument; identification of critical issues; development of facts, issues, and arguments; offers of proof).

-An understanding of appellate briefing (e.g., quality product; identification of issues; lack of development of fact, issue, argument; identification of standard of review; raising preservation issues; following rules; avoiding silly mistakes; good writing skills; brevity; colleague review).
+An understanding of appellate briefing (e.g., quality product; identification of issues; lack of development of facts, issues, or arguments; identification of the standard of review; raising preservation issues; following rules; avoiding obvious mistakes; good writing skills; brevity; editing by colleagues).

-An understanding of importance of collegiality, and the process of panel discussions, collaborative decision-making, and opinion writing.
+An understanding of the importance of collegiality and the processes of panel discussions, collaborative decision-making, and opinion writing.

-Course Content: Lectures will include training directly from Judge Bustamante, Judge Sutin, and Dean Bergman onthe concepts underlying appellate review generally, the challenges appellate judges wrestle with daily, as well as the specific processes involved in the administration of the New Mexico Court of Appeals.
-Guest speakers will also help introduce students to the functional history and development of our current New Mexico Court of Appeals through their own examples and stories.
+Course Content: Class time will include training on the concepts underlying appellate review generally and the challenges appellate judges wrestle with daily, as well as the specific processes involved in the administration of the New Mexico Court of Appeals.
+Guest speakers will be invited to discuss appellate practice, judicial selection/elections, differences between the Court of Appeals and Supreme Court, and other topics.

-Each student will also “serve” as a judge on the NM Court of Appeals.
-Students will sit in panels of three members.
-Each panel will receive three current or past cases (including briefs, excerpts of record proper, and transcripts of proceedings) to resolve.
+Each panel of three students will receive three cases (including briefs, excerpts of the record proper, and transcripts of proceedings) to resolve.
 We will hand out all case materials and assign panels and primary authorship to students on the first day of class.
 During the semester, each student will draft an opinion to circulate to the other two participants on their panel.
-Each participant will draft a “participation memorandum” that makes substantive and technical suggestions with respect to the circulating proposed opinion.
-At some point the panel members will discuss whether any participant will be writing separately in a dissent or special concurrence.
-A portion of class meeting time will be devoted to discussing common challenges encountered at each step of the opinion drafting process and allow students to receive guidance from and share their experiences and challenges directly with the judges.
-Students will be graded both on their primary opinion as well as the opinions they join (or, alternatively, their concurrence or dissent) as well as smaller assignments and class participation.
+Each participant will also draft a “participation memorandum” that makes substantive and technical suggestions with respect to the circulating proposed opinion.
+At some point, the panel members will discuss whether any participant will be writing separately in a dissent or special concurrence.
+A portion of class time will be devoted to discussing common challenges encountered at each step of the opinion drafting process and allowing students to receive guidance from and share their experiences and challenges directly with the professors.
+Students will be graded on their primary opinion and the opinions they join (or, alternatively, their special concurrence or dissent) as well as smaller assignments and class participation.